Blog

 10. Staff

-It’s possible to open without having to hire any staff.
-If you plan on scaling however, you will likely need to onboard more people onto your team, so it is important to keep this cost in mind as you grow.
+It’s possible to open without hiring any staff for your coworking space.
+If you plan on scaling, you will likely need to onboard more people onto your team, so it is important to keep this cost in mind as you grow.

 Let’s assume you decide to hire a part-time community manager to get your space up and running.
 You’ll expect to pay around $400 to $1,000 a week depending on hours worked and wage.

-Estimated cost: $1,600 a month for a part-time community manager
+Estimated cost: $2,400 for a part-time community manager

 Most software is priced as a monthly or annual subscription starting at around $200/mo.
 At Optix, we charge a monthly subscription based on number of members and number of locations.
 The pricing is designed to be flexible and scale with you as you grow.